 This is the reason why it’s an expensive spice, as it involves manual labour.

 Cloves are commercially grown in the Indonesia, India, Sri-lanka, West Indies, Madagascar, Pemba and Brazil.

-Cloves are extensively used in Asian cuisine and in few European cuisine such as French and German cooking too.
+Cloves are extensively used in Asian cuisine and in few European cuisines such as French and German cooking too.

 The strong flavour and its many medicinal benefits, it’s the spice that you should have in your kitchen pantry.